 - safari in some of the most impressive stretches of the Luangwa River

 Jonathan Scott, BBC veteran has been a permanent feature of the Celebration Safari for the last ten years, and his experience presenting Big Cat Diary which is filmed in the Masai Mara enables him to share his knowledge of some of the animals he came to know and respect.
-The photo safari is in October at Little Governor’s Camp.
+The photo safari is at Little Governor’s Camp.

 - Shared 4WD vehicle hosted by Jonathan and wife Angie Scott on a rotational basis